camunda/camunda-docs-manual/content/reference/dmn/decision-table/rule.md

 </outputEntry>
 ```

+In case of a rule has an empty input and output entry, the outcome of evaluation
+will be determined with precedence of the empty input.

 ## Expression Language of an Output Entry

 The expression language of the expression can be specified by the